rabirabirara/obsidian-jelly-snippets/README.md

 ## Future Improvements

-- Control characters in snippets
+- Control characters in snippets (e.g. whitespace, particularly newlines? currently snippets are trimmed on both ends; should probably not trim spaces)
-- Semantic symbols in snippets
+- Semantic symbols in snippets (e.g. where does cursor go afterwards?)
 - Regex capabilities